MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

 ### Merge
 This is the last step within the data configuration process and it's all about reconciling conflicting data.
 Examples for such a conflicting data might be the customer name which resides in two of your datasets but shows a little bit different (Grant Marshall versus Grant for instance), or a phone number format that slightly differs (617-8030-91X versus 617803091X for instance).
 Merging those conflicting data points is done on a attribute-by-attribute basis as detailed below.

-- **Viewing pre-identified merged attributes**: These attributes are shown under *Merged Attributes* in the highlighted screen part below.
+- **Viewing pre-identified merged attributes**: These attributes are shown under *Merged Attributes* in the highlighted page part below.
 In this example, the attribute *Name* was selected and the table shown includes all the values that were found for that attribute within all the customer entities.
 Moreover, a specific attribute value (for example the name *Grant*) can be searched for using the ***search icon*** above the values table.

 ![merge-single-attribute.png](media/merge-single-attribute.png)